Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 By following the publishing guidelines (`[1] <https://hex.pm/docs/rebar3_publish>`_, `[2] <https://www.rebar3.org/docs/publishing-packages>`_), we were able to publish `Hex packages for Myriad <https://hex.pm/packages/myriad>`_ that can be freely used.
 And there was much rejoicing!

 One just has to specify for example ``{deps,[myriad]}.`` in one's ``rebar.config``, and that's it.

+..
+Note:: Finally our workflow does not rely on Hex, so we do not update the Hex packages anymore.
+Just drop us an email if needing a recent one.

 For more details, one may have a look at: